vivek65k/test/README.md

-orgSelectedItems(event: any) {
+orgSelectedItems(event: any[]) {
-  const currentPageKeys = this.data.map(
+  // keys of rows on current page const currentPageKeys = this.data.map(
     item => `${item.docId}-${item.modelId}-${item.wfInstanceId}`
   );

-  // 1.
-Remove deselected rows from current page this.selectedItem = this.selectedItem.filter(
+  // remove rows from this page (to avoid duplicates or stale) this.selectedItem = this.selectedItem.filter(
     item => !currentPageKeys.includes(
       `${item.docId}-${item.modelId}-${item.wfInstanceId}`
     )
   );

-  // 2.
-Add back the new selected rows from this page event.forEach((row: any) => {
+  // add back the rows that are actually selected on this page event.forEach(row => {
     const rowKey = `${row.docId}-${row.modelId}-${row.wfInstanceId}`;
     const exists = this.selectedItem.some(
       item => `${item.docId}-${item.modelId}-${item.wfInstanceId}` === rowKey